cisagov/Malcolm/docs/third-party-envs.md

 #### <a name="AWSEC2Install"></a> Malcolm setup

-The next steps are to be run as the `ubuntu` user inside the EC2 instance, either connected via [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) or via SSH using the key pair created in step 1.
+The next steps are to be run as the `ubuntu` user inside the EC2 instance, either connected via [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) or via SSH using the key pair created in the first step.

 * Install `curl` and `unzip`